-We had the privilege of speaking with Brian Cantor, Principal Analyst and Digital Director of Customer Contact Week, about trends in the industry.
+We had the privilege of speaking with Brian Cantor, Principal Analyst and Digital Director of Customer Contact Week, about trends in the industry including the best customer experience optimization solution.
 In this second of a three-part series, we discussed the do’s and don’t of employing chatbots.
 Take a look!

 RB.AI: Any other ways that you see bots being utilized effectively or not, that you haven’t already discussed?